 At Mei and Yu’s each chrysanthemum bud is harvested carefully by hand in the morning.
-At night, they are processed using a centuries-old traditional steaming method.
-Wood from local camphor trees are used to start a fire.
-Micro-batches of 250 grams of fresh chrysanthemum buds are placed inside handwoven bamboo baskets, and steamed for 4 to 5 minutes over the fire.
-They are then baked for 4 to 6 hours to remove any remaining moisture.
-The steamed chrysanthemum buds are then sun-dried for 2-3 days on bamboo baskets.
-A final round of baking over charcoal dries the buds thoroughly.
+At night, they are processed using a centuries-old steaming method: wood from local camphor trees is used to start a fire, small batches of 250 grams of fresh chrysanthemum buds are placed inside handwoven bamboo baskets and are steamed for 4 to 5 minutes over the fire.
+The buds are then baked for 4 to 6 hours, and then sun-dried for 2 to 3 days on the bamboo baskets.
+A final round of baking over camphor charcoal dries the buds thoroughly.
 When prepared this way, this tea will last a long time and be able to travel great distances without the addition of sulfur.

 |Steep time||1 min, 2 min, 3 min+